datalust/seq-input-syslog/README.md

 **2. Start an instance of the app**

-From the apps screen, choose _Add Instance_ and give the new Syslog input a name.
+From the apps screen, choose _Add Instance_ and give the new syslog input a name.

-The default settings will cause the GELF input to listen on localhost port 514.
+The default settings will cause the syslog input to listen on localhost port 514.
 Choose a different port if required.

 Select _Save Changes_ to start the input.